PKF Malta Studies – Executive Summaries

 At the moment, Malta charges 18% VAT on restaurant services and when comparing this to competing for Mediterranean countries, such as Italy and Cyprus (at 10% and 9% respectively) this rate is perceived as being high.
 Stakeholder consultations revealed that the VAT rate coupled with other significant overheads is eroding the viability of the sector, making it unattractive for start-ups and causing problems to attract high-quality employment.
 Indirectly, this is reducing the return on capital and naturally impacts negatively on the quality of services offered by restaurants, as well as the level of investment necessary by the sector.
 Furthermore, we understand that there tends to be an under-declaration of VAT by some players in a bid to reduce their underlying costs and justify the ever-increasing cost of capital and resources employed.
 This is giving rise to the so-called shadow economy.

-Many are also of the opinion that the emerging phenomenon of private accommodation (such as Airbnb) and the use of home-chefs may cause a partial erosion of restaurant owners’ profit margins.
+Many are also of the opinion that the emerging phenomenon of private accommodation (such as Airbnb) and the use of home chefs may cause a partial erosion of restaurant owners’ profit margins.
 Furthermore, a reduced rate of 7% charged on accommodation packages by hotels (including food and beverage consumed at hotels) is considered to be a concession that is not available to restaurants.

 Using publicly available data from Eurostat and the National Statistics Office, this study examines the net economic impact that a decrease in VAT on restaurant services would have on economic growth.
 Through a regression analysis, our study confirms a priori expectations that a surge in household consumption positively generates an increase in VAT income receivable by the government.
-Furthermore, we also determined that whilst tourist arrivals do not seem to be a significant independent variable in our model, the importance to VAT income should not be undermined.
+Furthermore, we also determined that whilst tourist arrivals do not seem to be a significant independent variable in our model, the importance of VAT income should not be undermined.
 This is because the higher the number of tourist arrivals, the higher their expenditure on restaurants, and thus the higher the injections into the circular flow of income.
 This is evidenced by the latest study issued by the Malta Tourism Authority which shows that the highest proportion of expenditure by tourists (besides accommodation) is on food and beverage, with around €94 per capita being spent in restaurants.

 Within this context, the government may wish to consider the introduction of a lower VAT rate, from 18% to 13% for an experimental period, say; two (2) to three (3) years, during which there would be a detailed empirical review of its net economic and social impacts.
 We justify this recommendation on the basis of similar evidence exhibited by previous studies and through various stakeholder consultations which highlight the challenges currently experienced by the sector.
 This is particularly important in view of the fact that the restaurant sector is an important contributor to Malta’s economic growth and one which compliments the tourism industry and labour market.